cytomining/DeepProfiler-handbook/_sources/docs/04-metadata.md

 1. A metadata **index.csv** file (located in `project/inputs/metadata/index.csv`) that relates image files to the experiment structure (e.g., plate and well positions) and includes additional information about replicates and treatments.
-2. A single cell locations file (located in `project/inputs/locations/single-cells.csv`) that provides the XY coordinates of cell centroids. **Note** that this file is not required if running DeepProfiler in `full_image` mode.
+2. A series of single cell locations files for each site (located in `project/inputs/locations/`) that provide the XY coordinates of nuclei centroids. **Note** that this file is not required if running DeepProfiler in `full_image` mode.

 ## **4.1 The index.csv file**